Probing gauge-Higgs Unification models at the ILC with quark-antiquark forward-backward asymmetry at center-of-mass energies above the Z mass: Theory

 \subsection{Gauge-Higgs Unification Models}

 The $SU(3)_c\times SO(5)_W\times U(1)_X$ GHU models on a Randall-Sundrum (RS) warped space have been studied as candidates to explain physics beyond the SM, where $SO(5)_W\times U(1)_X$ contains the electroweak gauge symmetry $SU(2)_L\times U(1)_Y$~\cite{Agashe:2004rs,Medina:2007hz,Hosotani:2008tx,Funatsu:2014fda,Funatsu:2019xwr,Funatsu:2020haj,Funatsu:2021yrh,Funatsu:2023jng,Yamatsu:2023bde}.
 In this scenario, the Higgs field naturally appears as a fluctuation mode of the Aharonov-Bohm phase $\theta_{H}$ in the extra dimension.
 Gauge symmetry stabilizes the Higgs boson mass against quantum corrections.
 With suitable parameter choices, low energy predictions of this gauge theory can match the SM.
-In this paper, two specific GHU models are considered: the $A$~\cite{Funatsu:2014fda} and $B$~\cite{Funatsu:2019xwr} models.
+In this paper, two specific GHU models are considered: the $A$~\cite{Funatsu:2014fda} and $B$~\cite{Funatsu:2019xwr} models. \todo{The only GHU models known so far that are consistent with the current experimental results are the $A$ and $B$ models based on the $SU(3)_c\times SO(5)_W\times U(1)_X$ symmetry.}

 Both models predict massive neutral vector bosons $Z^{\prime}$, which are the Kaluza-Klein (KK) modes of $\gamma$, $Z$, and $Z_{R}$ (the $SU(2)_{R}$ gauge boson).
 Here, we simply describe the models and parameter sets that are used in this paper.
 For the full description see Refs.~\cite{Agashe:2004rs,Medina:2007hz,Hosotani:2008tx,Funatsu:2014fda,Funatsu:2019xwr,Funatsu:2020haj,Funatsu:2021yrh,Funatsu:2023jng,Yamatsu:2023bde}.